virajbhartiya/sway/README.md

 }
 ```

-In the `load_include_configs()` function I've added the following code which iterates through each path in the array and if the path is include_one, it loads all files in the directory specified by the next path that have not already been included.
-If the path is not include_one, it loads the configuration file specified by the path.
+In the `load_include_configs()` function, the code iterates through each path in the array and checks if it is equal to "include_one".
+If it is, the function loads all files in the directory specified by the next path that has not already been included.
+If the path is not "include_one", the function loads the configuration file specified by the path.

-The function keeps track of which files have already been included in the configuration by checking against a config struct pointer.
+To keep track of which files have already been included in the configuration, the function uses a config struct pointer to check whether a file has already been loaded before.

 ```c
 if (strcmp(w[i], "include_one") == 0) {